dantosXD/coastaldraftlines/src/pages/index.md

         title: Custom Draft Design & Installation
         content: >-
-          Our industry leading techicians professionally install draft systems for any beverage.
+          Our industry leading techicians professionally install draft systems for any beverage in your new developments, businesses, or homes.

-          Have you ever wanted to pour and enjoy your own nitro-coffee, seltzer or craft beer at home?
+          Have you ever wanted to pour and enjoy your own nitro-coffee, seltzer, or craft beer at home?
 Do you want to throw away the office k-cups and get a gorgeous, professional, office ready coffee draft system installed?
 Get a free quote today!